-Adjusted results are non-GAAP measures.
-See the non-GAAP section of CIBC's Q2 2020 Report to Shareholders.

-TEB = Taxable Equivalent Basis - a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of net interest income from both taxable and tax-exempt sources.

-Q2/20 results were affected by economic impacts from the COVID-19 pandemic.
+1 Adj. results are non-GAAP measures.
+See non-GAAP section of CIBC's 2020 Report to Shareholders.
+2 TEB = Taxable Equivalent Basis - a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of NII from both taxable and tax-exempt sources.
+3 F20 results were affected by COVID-19 pandemic economic impacts.